lkkbrian/cca-programming-electronics-spring-2018/hw/week4.md

-### Homework 4 (due Friday, February 16, 2018)
+### Homework 4 (due Monday, February 18, 2018)

-This homework has three parts; first, extend the oscillator keyboard we looked at in class.
-Second, share your solutions with someone else from class and ask them to to provide feedback on your work.
-Third, watch two tutorials by Daniel Shiffman about objects and arrays.
+This homework has two parts.
+* Extend the oscillator keyboard we looked at in class.
+* Watch two tutorials by Daniel Shiffman about objects and arrays and answer some questions.

 Save all your homework exercises in a `hw4` repository in your [GitHub account](http://github.com/zamfi/github-guide), using the filenames given below before each assignment.